Financial Statements And Related Announcement - First Quarter Results

-Group revenue decreased by 4.6% to $306.7 million for the year ended December 31, 2017 ("FY2017"), compared to $321.4 million in FY2016, due mainly to lower contributions from the Group’s Structural Steelworks and Mechanical Engineering businesses.
+Group revenue decreased by 40.9% to $54.1 million for the quarter ended March 31, 2018 ("1QFY2018"), compared to $91.5 million in 1QFY2017, due mainly to lower contribution from the Group’s Structural Steelworks business.

-The Group’s net gearing remained at a healthy level of 0.3 times as at 31 December 2017, compared to 0.33 times as at 31 December 2016.
+The Group’s net gearing remained at a healthy level of 0.34 times as at 31 March 2018, compared to 0.30 times as at 31 December 2017.

-The group had bidded for upcoming mega public sector infrastructure projects in Singapore this year which includes various major contracts for the Circle Line 6 and North-South Corridor.
-The Group is also bidding for various infrastructure projects in Hong Kong and Australia.
-Public sector demand in Singapore is expected to be supported by upcoming mega infrastructure projects in the medium term, such as the Jurong Regional Line, Cross Island Line, the Kuala Lumpur – Singapore High Speed Rail and various infrastructure developments for Changi Airport Terminal 5.
+In the medium term, public sector demand in Singapore is expected to be supported by upcoming mega infrastructure projects, such as the Jurong Regional Line, Cross Island Line, the Kuala Lumpur – Singapore High Speed Rail and various infrastructure developments for Changi Airport Terminal 5.